elunna/nerfhack-changelog/README.md

 * Phasing allows escape from being engulfed (Evil)
 * Max carry capacity has been raised to 1250, with strength playing a larger factor in its calculation.
 * Warn the player that invisibility is about to time out (xnh)
+* There is an increased Constitution penalty for getting lifesaved (from xNetHack).

 ### PARTIAL INTRINSICS
 * Ported from EvilHack